No Products in the Cart

 Before recommending the best glucosamine supplements for dogs, I want to remind you that the evidence supporting the effectiveness of glucosamine for joint health is low.
 In both human and veterinary medicine, the conclusion is that glucosamine and chondroitin provide no other benefits in joint health management than placebo.
 As a veterinarian, I want to emphasize the importance of relying on scientific evidence and not just anecdotal evidence when recommending supplements.

-And veterinarians agree: Dr. Brennen McKenzie emphasizes that veterinary professionals should understand the unreliable nature of anecdotal evidence supporting the use of glucosamine and not recommend or sell it to clients.
+And veterinarians agree: Dr. Brennen McKenzie emphasizes that veterinary professionals should understand the unreliable nature of anecdotal evidence supporting the use of glucosamine and should "temper their recommendations accordingly".

 Similarly, in human medicine, a Harvard University Health Publishing Analysis of 8 studies with nearly 4,000 people with knee osteoarthritis found no evidence that glucosamine and chondroitin provide significant benefits.